- regulatory, crime and professional discipline

 - 020 7484 7539

 Kalani qualified as a solicitor in March 2021, having completed her training with Hempsons.
-Prior to qualification, Kalani worked at Hempsons in the Healthcare Litigation Team.
+Prior to qualification, Kalani worked in our healthcare litigation team.

-Kalani also worked at another Defendant panel firm and at the Medical Defence Union as an in-house paralegal.
+She also worked at another defendant panel firm and at the Medical Defence Union as an in-house paralegal.
 She has a gained a broad range of experience in regulatory law and professional discipline through her paralegal roles and during her time as a trainee solicitor.
 Kalani assists with regulatory investigations, criminal defence and clinical negligence claims.